 Many students want to save money in college, but they lack the initiative to make it happen.

 Some think a job or side hustle will double the stress and throw them off track from their studies.

 And let’s be real — anyone who’s taken an 18-credit-hour semester would probably agree that the thought of adding a job on top of a crazy class schedule is pretty daunting.

 However, studies show that, on average, students who work between 1-15 hours per week have significantly higher GPAs than those who don’t work at all.

-The motivation behind making money in college
+What statistics show about making money in college

 Since 1985, the overall inflation rate has increased by 115%, while the inflation rate of a college education has risen by almost 500%.

 In other words, college is expensive.

 It’s no longer a question if making money in college is a necessity.
 In truth, that’s the stark reality.

 Don’t get me wrong — concentrating on the education part of a college education is important.
 But so is hedging your financial future.